larrydiamond/ArchitectureUnitTests/README.md

 import com.ldiamond.archunittest.ArchitectureUnitTest;
 ```

-2. Define your architectural rules and configurations:
+2. Test the rules on your classes:

 ```java
 public class MyArchitectureTests {